MartaSolarz/Project_1/README.md

 # Project 1 - ordinary differential equations
-## A project for laboratory classes in ordinary differential equations. ##
+## A project for laboratory classes in ordinary differential equations - the basics. ##

 The first part of the final project in laboratories on ordinary differential equations.
 The project was created using Python in Jupyter Notebook.